roche-rs/default/README.md

 [**📚 Read this template tutorial! 📚**][template-docs]

-This template is designed for compiling Rust libraries into docker and publishing the resulting package a knative service.
+This template is designed for compiling Rust libraries into docker and publishing the resulting package as knative service.

 [tutorials]: https://roche-rs.org/tutorials/index.html
 [template-docs]: TBD